 Obviously, implant choice is a complex decision-making process.
 Consultation with an expert in breast augmentation is the only way to make sure that your individual anatomy, expectations, and desires can be evaluated.

 The Center for Cosmetic Surgery has two offices conveniently located in the Denver metropolitan area.
 One is located just outside of Denver in lovely Golden, Colorado immediately off 6th Ave West and the other is located downtown in Cherry Creek, Denver.
 Please schedule a personal consultation to learn what plastic surgery can do for you.
-Simply call (720) 279-1926 or request your complimentary consultationcomplimentary consultation online.
+Simply call (720) 279-1926 or request your consultationconsultation online.

 There are several important considerations to learn about when contemplating breast augmentation surgery.